Avaya Does Not Have Native PCI-Compliant Payment Capture

 For Avaya contact centres, this changes the compliance picture fundamentally:

-With Shuttle: Card data never enters your Avaya environment.
-DTMF tones are stripped before reaching your infrastructure.
+**With Shuttle:** Because the card is captured in the secure Twilio Pay call, card data never enters your Avaya environment.
 Recordings contain no card data.
 Agents never hear card numbers.
-Your PCI scope drops to SAQ-A — the lightest level, with minimal requirements.
+Your PCI scope drops to **SAQ-A**, the lightest level, with minimal requirements.
+Full compliance documentation is in the security docs.

 This is especially important for Avaya customers in regulated industries where compliance audits are frequent and thorough.
 SAQ-A versus SAQ-D is typically a six-figure annual cost difference.